JavaMoney/jsr354-tck/README.md

 - TestNG and all its dependencies
 - your implementation and SE service registration of *org.javamoney.tck.JSR354TestConfiguration*

-You can do this all manually, use your IDE or use maven, the ladder by performing the following tasks:
+You can do this all manually, use your IDE or use Maven, the latter by performing the following tasks:

-1) Create a new maven project.
+1) Create a new Maven project.
 2) Add this TCK, the target API (Java 7 or 8) and your implementation as dependency.
 3) Implement a class of type *org.javamoney.tck.JSR354TestConfiguration*, read the Javadoc, what you must provide with this class.